Chandler Vaughn

-Chandler Vaughn (born February 25, 2000) is an American soccer player who currently plays as a full back for LA Galaxy II in the USL Championship.
+Chandler Vaughn (born February 25, 2000) is an American soccer player who currently plays as a full back.

 Career

 Youth

 Vaughn attended Forest Park High School, where he was named a United Soccer Coaches Youth All-American during both his junior and senior year.
 Vaughn also played with the D.C.
 United academy for four seasons.

 College & Amateur

 In 2018, Vaughn attended the University of Pittsburgh to play college soccer.
 He made 26 appearances for the Panthers in his two seasons there, tallying two assists to his name.
 He was part of first Pitt men's soccer team to win an ACC Tournament match in program history, earning ACC All-Freshman and All-ACC Academic Team honors in his freshman season.

 Vaughn transferred to Saint Louis University in 2020, going on to make 33 appearances with the Billikens, scoring two goals, tallying four assists, and was named to the A-10 All-Championship team in his senior year.

 In 2021, Vaughn also played in the USL League Two for Kaw Valley FC, making four appearances.